 High-Dose Therapy and Allogeneic Stem Cell Transplant for Progressive or Relapsed Multiple Myeloma

 An allogeneic stem cell transplant involves stem cells collected from a donor.
 Compared to autologous transplant, a transplant of donor cells is associated with more side effects and a greater risk of death.
-The benefit of allogeneic transplant, however, is the chance for long-term survival; patients who undergo a donor transplant following cancer recurrence after conventional-dose treatment appear to have a better chance of surviving 10 years or more compared to patients who undergo an autologous SCT.
-10 Thus, patients accept more upfront risks with an allogeneic transplant in exchange for the chance of long-term survival.
+The benefit of allogeneic transplant, however, is the chance for long-term survival; patients who undergo a donor transplant following cancer recurrence after conventional-dose treatment appear to have a better chance of surviving 10 years or more compared to patients who undergo an autologous SCT.19 Thus, patients accept more upfront risks with an allogeneic transplant in exchange for the chance of long-term survival.

 In an attempt to reduce treatment-related side effects, which can be significant, some researchers have explored the role of reduced-intensity allogeneic stem cell transplantation.
-A small study conducted in patients with poor-risk, relapsed, or refractory multiple myeloma suggested that an ASCT followed by a reduced-intensity allogeneic transplant may be an effective treatment approach for selected patients.11
+A small study conducted in patients with poor-risk, relapsed, or refractory multiple myeloma suggested that an ASCT followed by a reduced-intensity allogeneic transplant may be an effective treatment approach for selected patients.20

-Supportive Care: Managing the Side Effects of Myeloma and Treatment
+Managing Complications & Side Effects of Myeloma

 Bone complications: In 70% of multiple myeloma cases, the bones develop multiple holes, which explains why the disease is referred to as “multiple” myeloma.
 The holes are referred to as osteolytic lesions, which cause the bones to be fragile and subject to fractures.
 Osteolytic lesions are caused by the rapid growth of myeloma cells, which push aside normal bone-forming cells, preventing them from repairing general wear and tear of the bones.
 Under normal circumstances, cells called osteoclasts destroy dead and dying bone.
 Multiple myeloma causes the secretion of osteoclast-activating factor, a substance that stimulates osteoclasts.